Once you learn how to cook oyster mushrooms, you'll realize it isn't too different from cooking other types of mushrooms.

 Bread: Pile cooked mushrooms onto sliced, toasted bread.
 Add fresh herbs, sea salt, or cheese for more flavor.

 Fish: The delicate seafood flavor of oyster mushrooms pairs well with grilled or roasted fish.
+Try them with miso-butter salmon.

 Steak or chicken: Mushrooms are a perfect side dish for steak or chicken.

-FAQ About Oyster Mushrooms
+Oyster Mushrooms FAQs

 Many grocery stores sell oyster mushrooms year round, or you can buy them at a farmers' market.
 Some experienced foragers like to harvest oyster mushrooms in the wild or you can buy mushroom growing kits and cultivate them at home.